KA1IOR

 In 1988 and 1991 I placed first in the Eastern MA High Power CW category of the November Sweepstakes contests.
 In the SSB portion of 1991 I worked a clean sweep, contacting every section in the U.S. and Canada in less than 24 hours of operating time.
 I have served as Secretary for the Falmouth ARA for over 5 years and as Field Day Leader in 1991 and 1992.

 I was one of less than 700 lucky operators to successfully uplink one-way via Packet Radio to Ron Parise, WA4SIR during the flight of Space Shuttle Columbia's STS-35/ASTRO-1 mission in December of 1990.
 Later in 1992 I made a complete two-way QSO among less than 1000 others to successfully make a contact with Jay Apt, N5QWL and Mamoru Mohri, 7L2NJY aboard Space Shuttle Endeavour during STS-47.
 Photo courtesy of Jay himself!
+More recently, I made a two-way voice contact with the International Space Station, NA1SS in December 2008.

 Please feel free to leave me a message.